jko113/c0d3r/README.md

 * Ends the users current session in the app and return to the login page.

+## Things we're proud of

+#### SQL generation for AND/OR searches and dummy data
+* Search implemented by passing in a JSON object from the search form which triggers dynamic SQL generation based on a dictionary of possible statement permutations.
+Dummy data insert statement generated via JS program that randomly generates most fields in the users table, including date-time values
+#### Get random users feature
+* Ensures the current user is not included in the result set.
+Draws from the JS Math library’s random() function.
+Keeps track of users being displayed to prevent duplicates

 ## Future Additions

 #### New button to delete profile